cubik-oss/redux-reducer-effects/README.md

 # redux-reducer-effects

-Redux enhancer which adds support for **managed effects** to the reducer.
+Redux enhancer which adds support for **managed effects** to the reducer, allowing you to return **side effects as data** in your reducer function.

 ## Reducer
 * **Pure** function as before, returning state *and tasks*